 Reasonable adjustments policy

-The NSHCS is a responsible institution and keen to ensure that trainees are afforded equitable access to their assessment.
-Trainees can indicate, in their exit application, if they wish to request accommodation of reasonable adjustments for their assessment due to registered learning difficulties or disabilities.
+The School is a responsible institution and keen to ensure that trainees are afforded equitable access to their assessment.
+Trainees can indicate in their exit application, if they wish to request accommodation of reasonable adjustments for their assessment due to registered learning difficulties or disabilities.

-Having declared their intention to sit their IAPS, trainees may have need to either defer or have exceptional arrangements to be accommodated that are not covered under reasonable adjustment policy.
+Having declared their intention to sit their IAPS, trainees may need to either defer or have exceptional arrangements to be accommodated that are not covered under the reasonable adjustment policy.

-This policy provides a mechanism by which trainees may submit a complaint about an irregularity in the assessment process which impacted on their assessment on the day or appeal the outcome of their assessment due to an irregularity in the decision-making process of the examination board.
+This policy can be used to appeal the outcome of an assessment due to an irregularity in the decision-making process of the examination board.

 This sets out the membership requirements and the terms under which examination board panels must operate.